UK Trade Policy Review

 International trade has an important contribution to make to living standards in UK.
 The current government has recognised this and is developing a trade strategy to set out how trade can contribute to its “growth mission”.
 At the same time, trade policy connects with other concerns, such as climate change and sustainability, economic security, and regional development.
 Trade policy is also at heart of geopolitical tensions that have escalated over the last few years.

-In conjunction with Frontier Economics and the UK Trade Policy Observatory, the Centre for Inclusive Trade Policy is conducting an independent UK Trade Policy Review.
-This Review is intended to complement the World Trade Organizations’ (WTO) review which is due in 2025.
+In conjunction with Frontier Economics and the UK Trade Policy Observatory, the Centre for Inclusive Trade Policy has conducted an independent UK Trade Policy Review.
+This Review is intended to complement the World Trade Organizations’ (WTO) review, which was published in October 2025.

 Aims